dgaydukov/cert-aws/sa/files/sa.md

 * inspector agent - perform network (open access from NACL/SG ec2 ports) & host assessment for common vulnerabilities of open ports & apps.
 Inspector is do network scan once (or once a week), but guardDuty is monitoring system continuously.
 * Security Hub - aggregate all findings from other security services With guardDuty don't forget to subscribe for SNS, so you will get notifications once findings are ready.
+Guardduty can't work with API gateway, so if you want to implement security monitoring for api gateway it's better to use access logging + CloudWatch Alarms.

 ###### Security Hub
 SH - provides comprehensive view of security state within aws account and your compliance with security best practices.
 To use it you have to first enable it from aws console/cli (note you have to enable config first).